giorgk/C2Vsim_FG_v2/NPSAT/Readme.md

 3. Run the budget

 #### Geometry and property files
 * Mesh input file.
-This is the file wit hthe initial mesh.
+This is the file with the initial mesh.
 The generation of  quadrilateral mesh is a rather complicated issue and the options for generating good quality quadrilateral meshes are quite limited ([Gmsh](http://gmsh.info/) which is free but difficult to get the desired result, [cubit](https://cubit.sandia.gov/) which results in rather good quality mesh, bit it's not free to everyone).
 Our approach is to print the original mesh as [obj](https://en.wikipedia.org/wiki/Wavefront_.obj_file) file and then use a standard remesher tool from 3D industry [exoside](https://exoside.com/).